mantidproject/mantid/docs/source/interfaces/Muon Analysis 2.rst

 The loading section is used to load data as well as to specify what the current runs of interest are.

 **Load Current Run** This will load the latest run for the selected instrument.
-You must be connected to the ISIS data archive for this to work.
+You must be connected to the data archive.
 It also currently only works on windows.

-**Run selection box** This takes a comma seperated list of run numbers and loads them all in.
-You may also specify ranged of runs with a dash.
+**Run selection box** This takes a comma seperated list of run numbers for the GUI to load.
+A range be specified with a dash.
 For example ``62260, 62270-3`` will load ``62260, 62270, 62271, 62273``.
-This also specifies which runs are used by the rest of the GUI.
+This specifies the runs that are used in the rest of the GUI.

-**Browse** This lets you browse locally for files to load.
+**Browse** This opens a dialog window that allows local files to be loaded.

 **Clear All** This clears all the data from the current GUI.

-**Co-Add** If selected the list of runs chosen are added rather than being loaded individually.
+**Co-Add** If selected the runs are added together for improved statistics.

 Tabs
 ----